cypress-io/cypress/packages/app/README.md

 In such cases, [`extendRoute`](https://github.com/hannoeru/vite-plugin-pages#extendroute) can be used where the `Pages` plugin is added in `vite.config.ts` to extend the route created using regular TypeScript code.

+### Some gotchas if you are new to Vue Router

+#### `name` vs `path`

+With the implicit setup of the router, routes are named based on the file name.
+This is not always ideal as the route's name is used in the UI as the title.
+The `name` property can be overridden in the `<route>` block of a single file component.

+In addition to sometimes showing a route's name in the UI, we also use the `name` value to push a new route object to the router (either in code directly, or using `RouterLink`s), if that object includes `params`.
+Otherwise we usually use `path` when pushing to the router.

+#### `params` vs `query`

+We use `params` when there is temporary state that should be present when a user gets to a route from somewhere else in the App, but shouldn't be present after page refresh or when using the `back` button.
+Useful for things like the warning if you view a spec right after creating it and we want to show a warning, for example.

+For values that should survive a page refresh, which is most cases where we'd put something in the route, we use `query` to put the values into the URL's query parameters.

+The terminology can get a bit confusing as Vue Router's `params` are not the query parameters in the url.
+Vue Router's `params` can be accessed and used to form dynamic parts of a URL's path, but we are not currently using that feature, so for us `params` are used as described above.
+The option to interpolate values from `params` into a `path` is why the `to` property needs to be the route's `name` in order for `params` to be passed.
+Vue will warn if you try to do this.

 ## Using existing, Vite-incompatible modules

 Some of our modules, like `@packages/reporter`, `@packages/driver` and `@packages/runner-shared` cannot be easily